Logline & Synopsis

 ACT 2

 Act 2 uses the Map to segue to Map Day interviews, archival material and modern-day interviews on a tour that begins in Salerno and follows the entire 100th and 442nd campaign through Italy and France including the 522ndʻs separate tour through Germany to the end of the war.
-Key sites along the journey including the brutal “Battle of Rapido,” to the fierce standoff at Monte Cassino (where the 100th became known as “The Purple Heart Battalion”), to the battles of Bruyeres and Biffontaine, to the daring rescue of the “Lost Battalion” in France, to the “Champagne Campaign” in France, to the breaking of the Gothic Line and the 522ndʻs liberation of Dachau Concentration Camps and Death March survivors.
-Finally, the liberation of Aulla, Italy where on April 25, 1945, 100th/442nd soldiers fought side-by-side with the Italian Resistance to win freedom on the final day of WW2 battles.
+Key sites along the journey including the fierce standoff at Monte Cassino (where the 100th became known as “The Purple Heart Battalion”) and the brutal “Battle of Rapido,” to the battles in France of Bruyeres, Biffontaine, the daring rescue of the “Lost Battalion,” and the “Champagne Campaign,” to the 522ndʻs liberation in Germany of Dachau Concentration Camps and Death March survivors.
+Finally, the Gothic Line in Italy is visited, ending in the town of San Terenzo Monte.

 ACT 3 & OUTRO